AryaaSk/DescendingDudes/README.md

 # Descending Dudes

-### Trying to create a clone of games such as Fall Guys and Stumble Guys using aryaa3D, with CannonJS for physics.
+### Creating a 3D platformer, inspired by games such as Fall Guys, using my 3D Engine (aryaa3D), and CannonJS for physics

 **URL: https://aryaask.github.io/DescendingDudes/Source**